Stocks Give Up Gains; Treasury Yields Fall

 "This is a time of peak uncertainty for coronavirus," said Edward Park, deputy chief investment officer at Brooks Macdonald.
 "We don't yet know the size of how much it's spread or the mortality rate.
 That's what markets are reacting to, peak uncertainty, rather than facts."

 Investors continued to seek safety in government bonds, pushing Treasury yields lower.
-The yield on the benchmark 10-year note ticked down to 1.317%, from Tuesday's all-time low 1.328%.
+The yield on the benchmark 10-year note fell to 1.305%, from Tuesday's record low settle of 1.328%.

 Yields have been under pressure in recent days in part because of a growing expectation among investors that the Federal Reserve may cut interest rates at least two times later this year.

-Still, the situation remains highly fluid, with investors jittery over any fresh news about outbreaks of the coronavirus and governments' efforts to contain them.

-The recent surge in volatility in U.S. equity markets showed some signs of abating.
-The Cboe Volatility Index, a closely watched measure of market turbulence known as VIX, fell nearly 4% Wednesday, a day after hitting its highest levels in more than a year.
+Volatility in U.S. equity markets remained high.
+The Cboe Volatility Index, a closely watched measure of market turbulence known as VIX, gained 1.5% Wednesday, a day after hitting its highest levels in more than a year.

 In Europe, the pan-continental Stoxx Europe 600 was flat for the day after wavering between gains and losses.

-Crude oil prices fell, putting the oil market on track for its fourth consecutive losing session.
-U.S. oil futures fell 1% to $49.41 a barrel.
+Crude oil prices fell for the fourth consecutive losing session.
+U.S. oil futures dropped $1.17 a barrel, or 2.3%, to settle at $48.73.
 Oil futures had picked up earlier Wednesday, after fresh data showed U.S. crude inventories rising less than expected, but then gave up their gains.

 Deaths and confirmed cases of the coronavirus have continued to climb outside China -- notably in Italy, Iran, Japan and South Korea.
 Concerns among investors that the virus will spread further, disrupting the global economy, triggered the two sharp consecutive stock selloffs this week.